2020.11.02

 When belonging to an organization, following decisions and orders from superiors tends to become the top priority.
 While this is certainly important, it can lead to forgetting the need to review plans and the original objectives.

 In this case, adhering to the schedule and the secured budget took precedence, and the original goals such as "sales representatives understanding the differences between products A, B, and C and being able to propose the appropriate products to customers" were neglected.
-Additionally, implementation purposes and goals (business impact) such as "increasing the success rate of negotiations by X%" and "increasing operating profit by X%" were not set.
+Additionally, implementation purposes and goals (business impact) such as "increasing the success rate of negotiations by X%" and "increasing sales profit by X%" were not set.

-By proceeding with production as is, who, when, and where the learning materials are for was not sufficiently considered, and the reason why the materials are necessary was not shared with stakeholders.
+By proceeding with production as is, who, when, and where the learning materials are for were not sufficiently considered, and the reason why the materials are necessary was not shared with stakeholders.
 Despite the emergence of technical and quality issues during development, as well as the timing for reconsidering deadlines, only superficial improvements were made, and no fundamental review of the plan was conducted.
 As mentioned earlier, these goals were not properly communicated to the learners, leading to confusion among participants and insufficient results.

 Summary

-Company A has issues with content creators, Company B has issues with learning environment, and Company C has issues with objectives and goals.
-The degree and scope may vary, but this is a situation that is happening in many e-learning companies.
-Even if the quality of the content is good, it will not lead to success.
-It can be said that it is important to consider the awareness and recognition of the creators, as well as the design and environment for the learners.
+Company A has issues with content creators, Company B has issues with the learning environment, and Company C has issues with objectives and goals.
+The degree and scope may vary, but it can be said that this is a situation that occurs in many companies that have implemented e-learning.Even if the quality of the content is good, it will not lead to success.
+It can be said that the awareness and recognition of the creators, as well as the design that takes into account the environment in which the learners are placed, and the creation of that environment are also important.

 Author:

-Keigo Ryuno
+Keigo Tachino

-Education Solutions Department, Consulting Unit
+Education Solutions Department Consulting Unit

 ・Learning Designer (eLC certified)